davidtorcivia/stifle/README.md

 ### Step 6: Create Admin User

-The seed command creates an admin user with username `admin`, email `admin@stifle.app`, and password `AdminPass123!`.
+The seed command creates an admin user with username `admin`, email `admin@stifleapp.com`, and password `AdminPass123!`.
 To create additional admins:

 ```bash
 # Generate an invite code